 Limitation of Shoulder ultrasound scan

-The shoulder ultrasound scan offers little or no diagnostic information for internal structures such as the gleno-humeral ligaments.
-Ultrasound scanning is complimentary with other modalities, including plain X-ray, CT, MRI and arthroscopy.
+The shoulder ultrasound scan offers little or no diagnostic information for internal structures such as the glenohumeral ligaments.
+Ultrasound scanning is complementary with other modalities, including plain X-ray, CT, MRI and arthroscopy.

-If your shoulder pain doesn’t improve with simple medications, other treatments such as ultrasounultrasound guided msk injectiond guided injections, are available.
+If your shoulder pain doesn’t improve with simple medications, other treatments such as ultrasound-guided msk are available.
 Your doctor will be able to give more specific advice.

 Physiotherapy and occupational therapy